About The Periodic Table, Ions, and Ionic Compounds

 The Standards

 The Periodic Table, Ions, and Ionic Compounds includes five scaffolded activities that begin with an investigation of the substructure of atoms and ions.
 Then students explore the formation of ions by atoms of main group elements.
 Finally, the last two activities pertain to the ratio by which atoms of elements combine to form ionic compounds.
-Each activitiy places an emphasis upon the connection between the chemistry concept and the family properties of elemental groups on the Periodic Table.
+Each activity places an emphasis upon the connection between the chemistry concept and the family properties of elemental groups on the Periodic Table.
 The activity addresses the HS-PS1-1 Performance Expectation of the Next Generation Science Standards.

 This NGSS-inspired task consists of five parts.
 Each part involves a different type of skill or understanding.
 Collectively, the five parts were designed to address the following NGSS performance expectation: